 - review and advise the Board on future development opportunities for the Group; - challenge the strategic direction in terms of profitability, risks and return on equity; - recommend any potential acquisition opportunities for the Board's consideration; and - review strategies for business expansion, capital expenditure restructuring, organisational models and competency structures for the Board's consideration.

-During the year ended 31 December 2023, the Corporate Development Committee reviewed potential corporate development opportunities, vertical integration, productivity and profitability enhancement, future organisation and carbon net zero challenges and opportunities, and other strategies for business expansion.
+During the year ended 31 December 2024, the Corporate Development Committee reviewed potential corporate development opportunities, vertical integration, productivity and profitability enhancement, future organisation and other strategies for business expansion.

 LO Ching Leung Andrew